-Statistical analysis of measured streamflow data is also an acceptable means of hydrologic analysis in certain situations outside the UDFCD boundary.
-Statistical analysis should be limited to streams with a long period of flow data (30 years as a recommended minimum) where there have been no significant changes in land use in the tributary watershed during the period of the flow record (stationarity).
-Note that there is no generally accepted and widely used way to extrapolate calculated flow from a statistical analysis to estimate the flow for expected future watershed development conditions.
+Statistical analysis of measured streamflow data is another acceptable means of hydrologic analysis in certain situations where long-term flow records are available from reliable stream gages (such as South Platte River, Clear Creek, and Cherry Creek).
+Statistical analysis should be limited to streams with a long period of flow data (30 years as a recommended minimum) and where there have been no significant land use changes in the tributary area during the period of record (stationarity).
+Statistical analysis should follow procedures in USGS Bulletin 17C (England et al. 2019), which can be implemented using software such as the USACE's HEC-SSP program (USACE 2022).
+When conducting statistical analysis, check for the availability of paleoflood data as well as other historic flood data that may not be characterized in the systematic record and available for some streams in the MHFD region through the USGS Colorado Water Science Center Flood Database for Colorado (Kohn et al. 2013).
+Note that there is no generally accepted and widely used approach to extrapolate calculated flow from a statistical analysis to estimate the flow for expected future watershed development conditions.